Operatiën en Inlichtingen

 Colonel Jan Marginus Somer

-who had already started the formation of a secret section of the
+who had already developed plans for a secret section of the

-Dutch General Staff before the war under the name
+Dutch General Staff just before WWII under the name

 gathering (espionage) and stay-behind.
 By 1939, Somer had successfully